cbaykam/php-migrations/README.md

 For existing projects
 -------------------------

-Export the latest version of your database and generate a new migration ie: database.sql
+Install the plugin, export the latest version of your database and generate a new migration ie: database.sql

 		./migrate.php generate initial_version

 Then open the migration file and in the up method please insert

 		$this->runsql('database.sql');

+The database sql file path is relative to the path you installed the plugin.

 Todos
 -------------------------